DataHouse

 Use the HHSAA form when:

-• …an event involving a non league HHSAA member school at a non-campus site
+• …an event involving HHSAA member schools from 2 or more leagues at a non-campus site;

-• …an event involving non-bordering states if less than 5 states are involved OR 8 or less schools are involved
+• …an event involving non-bordering states if less than 5 states are involved AND 8 or less schools are involved at any site.

 Directions: